Ready to embark on an unforgettable motorhome or campervan adventure in Portugal?

 🍷Find out more or Book this popular 5-star-reviewed Porto Wine Tasting Tour today | ⏰ 3 hours| ⭐️ 5/5 Star reviews

 We camped and parked the motorhome at Parque Biologico de Gaia, a fabulous wildlife reserve.
-It was then easy to catch a bus into Porto from there.
+From there, it was easy to catch a bus to Porto.

 An added bonus of parking the camper here was that we had free entry to the reserve, and it is a lovely place to stroll through and connect with nature.